AutoAgents-Algorithm-Group/API2MCP/README.md

 4. **Test** your changes thoroughly
 5. **Commit** with conventional commits (`feat:`, `fix:`, `docs:`, etc.)
 6. **Push** and open a Pull Request

-**Development Tips:**
-- Test your tools with an MCP client before committing
-- Use meaningful tool names and descriptions
-- Document any new configuration options
-- Update the README with new examples

 ## License